NickElseySpelloC/AmberPowerController/README.md

 * Historical Tracking: Maintains past seven days of device runtime to optimize future scheduling.
 * Logging: Saves run-time decisions and electricity prices to a CSV file.
 * Automatic Configuration Handling: Creates a default configuration file if one does not exist.
+* Optionally integrate with the [PowerControllerViewer app](https://github.com/NickElseySpelloC/PowerControllerViewer) so that yu can view light status, schedules and history via a web interface.
+* Email notification for critical errors.
+* Integration with the BetterStack uptime for heatbeat monitoring

 # Installation & Setup
 ## Prerequisites